 Is participation in Bridge orientation required?

 Yes.
 All Bridge participants are required to attend Orientation.
 Orientation provides students with the opportunity to meet other students, learn more about Bridge and the many programs and services available at both TCTC and Clemson, and to become acquainted with the TCTC campus.
-Perhaps most importantly, students must attend Bridge orientation in order to meet with an academic adviser and register for their fall classes.
+Perhaps most importantly, students must attend Bridge orientation in order to meet with a faculty adviser and register for their fall classes.

 When is Bridge orientation?

-2013 Orientation will be held on June 18, June 19, June 20, June 25, June 26, June 27, and July 16.
+Orientation is provided in the months of June and July.
 Bridge participants will receive instructions in late April about how to register for a specific orientation date.
-A detailed schedule will be provided at a later date but in general, Bridge orientation is a one-day event lasting from approximately 8:30 am - 6:00 pm.
+A detailed schedule will be provided at a later date but in general, Bridge orientation is a one-day event lasting from approximately 8:30am-6:00pm.

 Can Bridge students participate in Clemson ROTC programs?